MartaSolarz/Project_2/README.md

 # Project 2 - Ordinary Differential Equations #
-A project for laboratory classes in ordinary differential equations - phase portraits.
+A project for laboratory classes in ordinary differential equations - the phase portraits.